Hamze-Hammami/Issac-Point-Net/readme.md

 ## Overview
 Isaac Point Net is an open-source project that provides a structured approach to 3D pixel calssfication and cuboid detection, machine learning with pytorch and simulation on issac sim:

+## 🔎 why on sim ?
+The approach aims to shed light on affordable prototyping.
+3D LiDARs are extremely expensive, but with this approach, you can create a LiDAR object detection model without even purchasing one.

 ### **Scene & PCD Data (through ISSAC)**